CemalCanEfe/nativescript-ffmpeg/README.md

     - Use execute() method with a single command line and an argument delimiter

     ```
-    import { LogLevel, FFmpeg } from 'nativescript-ffmpeg-plugin';
+    import { LogLevel, FFmpeg } from 'nativescript-ffmpeg-plugin-fixed';

     FFmpeg.execute('-i file1.mp4 -c:v mpeg4 file2.mp4', ' ').then(result => console.log("FFmpeg process exited with result " + result));
     ```